thunderbird/pulumi/docs/getting-started.rst

 If you have followed the conventions outlined above, ``project.config`` is now a dict representation of the YAML file.
 You can use this in the next step to feed parameters into resource declarations.

+Moreover, as you create resources with this library, the ``project`` will track them, making them available to you later to act on as a group.
+This is explained in more detail on the :ref:`monitoring_resources` page.

 Declare ThunderbirdComponentResources
 """""""""""""""""""""""""""""""""""""